Jawderill History, Family Crest & Coats of Arms

 The surname Jawderill was first found in Derbyshire where "the family are traced to the Peak of Derbyshire in the year 1286, and there till the latter end of the XVIII century the elder line continued.
 William Juaderell, the head of the family, temp.
 Edward III, served under the Black Prince in the wars in France."

 Yeardsley in Cheshire was another ancient family seat.
 "The lands [of Yeardsley] appear to have been the property of the Jodrells since the time of Henry VI.: Sir Francis Jodrell, of Henbury, is the present proprietor."

 Early History of the Jawderill family

-Another 117 words (8 lines of text) covering the years 171 and 1716 are included under the topic Early Jawderill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jawderill research.
+Another 60 words (4 lines of text) covering the years 171 and 1716 are included under the topic Early Jawderill History in all our PDF Extended History products and printed products wherever possible.

 Jawderill Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Jawderill are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Jawderill include: Jodrell, Jaderell, Jaudrell, Jawdrell, Jodrel and others.